 Facebook has a strong policy against what they term “obscene” content, something most parents would embrace.
 But many mothers went crazy when photos of breastfeeding moms were removed from the site due to the policy of censoring obscene content.
 It sparked boycotts, user groups, and even a protest (a “nurse-in”) at Facebook’s headquarters.

 The most popular group, “Hey Facebook, breastfeeding is not obscene!” has nearly 250,000 members.
 Facebook wouldn’t budge on the policy.
+More coverage of the controversy:

 - Breastfeeding Protest Over Facebook Policy – ZDNet